aaronpk/XRay/README.md

 ### API Authentication

-XRay uses the Twitter and Github APIs to fetch posts, and those API require authentication.
+XRay uses the Github APIs to fetch posts, and those API require authentication.
 In order to keep XRay stateless, it is required that you pass in the credentials to the parse call.

-You should only send the credentials when the URL you are trying to parse is a Twitter URL or a GitHub URL, so you'll want to check for whether the hostname is `twitter.com`, `github.com`, etc. before you include credentials in this call.
+You should only send the credentials when the URL you are trying to parse is a GitHub URL, so you'll want to check for whether the hostname is `github.com`, etc. before you include credentials in this call.

-#### Twitter Authentication

-XRay uses the Twitter API to fetch Twitter URLs.
-You can register an application on the Twitter developer website, and generate an access token for your account without writing any code, and then use those credentials when making an API request to XRay.

-* `twitter_api_key` - Your application's API key
-* `twitter_api_secret` - Your application's API secret
-* `twitter_access_token` - Your Twitter access token
-* `twitter_access_token_secret` - Your Twitter secret access token

 #### GitHub Authentication